 Why Are Sacred Essentials So Important?

 Your sacred essential is your Polaris or North Star.
 To maximize results that matter and to save time and resources, every successful organization employs its sacred essential.
-When used well, a sacred essential is the sieve you use to sort as many actions as possible before undertaking them.
+When used well, a sacred essential is a sieve you use to sort as many actions as possible before undertaking them.
 For established nonprofits, knowing your sacred essential or essentials comes first.
 Knowing your scared essential comes before strategy development or planning and, hopefully, action.
 They are the cornerstone of your work.

-Sacred essentials dictate, when push comes to shove (and it does a lot), how to best invest your limited time and resources to create the life-changing mission results you seek.
+Sacred essentials dictate when push comes to shove (and it does a lot), how to best invest your limited time and resources to create the life-changing mission results you seek.
 In the home for unwed mothers, helping young mothers with their education resulted in multiple long-term benefits.
 These included helping the women to improve their own income and thus their children’s standard of living, empowering the women to taking more control of their lives, become better parents, improve decision-making and to set priorities, and all of the related “girt effects” research now shows us.

 How does a scared essential work in practice?
-At the home, a young mother announces to staff that she has a great new job offer.
+At the home, a young mother announces to the staff that she has a great new job offer.
 It will pay more than minimum wage.
 However, to take it she must give up the pursuit of her AA degree unless the home’s childcare hours can be extended.
 Knowing the sacred essential, the staff figures out how to keep her on the AA track, even though it means flexing long-standing childcare rules.